scotthead/ally/README.md

 6. **No User Authentication**: The system does not include user authentication or authorization.
 All users have full access to view and modify all products.

+7. **No Search or Paging for Products**: No search or paging was implemented on the products page, so the user has to scroll through many entries or use built in browser search to interact with the products.
+This was done due to time constraints.

 ## <a name="structure"></a>Project Structure

 ```